 • Ketorolac (Toradol): 99% of the drug in the mother’s blood is bound to protein, so only 1% of the already tiny amount of drug in the mother’s blood can actually get into the milk.
 Ibuprofen (Advil) is more than 99% bound to protein.
 Meloxicam (Mobic) is >99% protein bound.
 Diclofenac (Voltaren) is 99.7% protein bound.
 In fact, as with the above, most of the nonsteroidal anti-inflammatory drugs (NSAIDs), have similar protein binding.

-3. Many drugs given to mothers may get into their milk, but the baby will not absorb the drug and thus it should be safe during breastfeeding.
+3. Many drugs given to mothers may get into their milk, but the baby will not absorb the drug and thus such a drug should be safe during breastfeeding.

 • Several antibiotics may get into the milk but are not absorbed by the baby.
 Gentamicin and tobramycin are in the family of antibiotics called aminoglycosides.
-Vancomycin is another drug that may get into the milk in tiny amounts, but is not absorbed from the baby’s intestinal tract.
+Vancomycin is another drug that may get into the milk in tiny amounts but is not absorbed from the baby’s intestinal tract.
 Their absorption from the gut is essentially zero.
 Thus, whatever tiny amount of the drug gets into the milk will end up in the baby’s diaper.
 Some will argue that the antibiotic may cause a change in the baby’s microbiome (intestinal flora), but then if the mother is told she cannot breastfeed and gives the baby formula, then the baby’s microbiome will change as well.
 Is it better to change the microbiome with formula?
 No!
 Because at the same time we are interrupting breastfeeding and a week or 10 days without breastfeeding is almost surely going to be the end of breastfeeding.
 Mothers have also been told that the baby may become allergic to the antibiotic.
 That is highly unlikely.
 Besides, doctors are rarely held back from prescribing antibiotics for babies, far too often for illnesses that don’t require antibiotics.
 And if the baby goes on formula, the baby may become allergic to components of the formula.

 4. Many drugs result in very low blood levels in the mother’s blood because the majority of the drug is somewhere else in her body than in her blood.
 For example, most of the antidepressants like sertraline (Zoloft), citalopram (Celexa), and most others in the same family of drugs, naturally reside in the brain where they affect the mother’s mood, and are not in the blood except in minuscule amounts.